 Nadia Ibanez, 32, said she falls into both categories.
 But the San Francisco woman chose to attend the cooking class in lieu of the alternatives because it advertised a learning opportunity.

 “I’ve never cooked with cannabis, never made edibles,” said Ibanez, who has been smoking pot for about a year.
 “So I wanted to come and see what skills I could take to my own kitchen.”

-The specter of novices making edibles at home is what worries doctors such as Rachna Patel, who owns a medical practice in Walnut Creek and studies marijuana use.
-She’s seen the horror stories of people overdosing on edibles — and they’re not the comical situations that YouTube videos would lead one to believe.
+The specter of novices making edibles at home is what worries Dr. Rachna Patel, who owns a medical practice in Walnut Creek and studies marijuana use.
+She’s seen the horror stories of people overdosing on edibles, and they’re not the comical situations that YouTube videos would lead one to believe.

 "Edibles are tricky," Patel said.
 "A part of me is very much in favor of patients making their own products because they know exactly what goes into them.
 But the downside of it is, it's going to be difficult to figure out how much is too much.”

 Patel notes that the side effects can include extreme paranoia and impaired body movement.
 If someone wants to learn about edibles, they should see a doctor, not attend a cooking class, she quipped.

 That warning doesn't discourage Keyes, who believes legalization signaled a cultural shift in the way cannabis is perceived by non-users.
 Making the plant palatable — or merely acceptable — will help make it safer, she opined.

 "People are beginning to realize that there is no typical stoner; there's no typical cannabis consumer," Keyes said.
 "A lot of people have had to hide their cannabis use their entire lives...so what we’re seeing now is people coming forward and being more open about it.”